Gatlinburg Fall Colors Forecast and Foliage Report

 Freezing temperatures are the worst enemy for fall colors.
 If temperatures dip to freezing levels, leaves will brown up almost immediately and begin to fall.
 So also be on the lookout for a “cold snap” of freezing temperatures and try to get your visit in before it happens!

-Our current fall color prediction is that we expect to see vibrant colors appear in the highest elevations around mid-October.
-Once that begins, colors will slowly spread down the mountain and into Pigeon Forge over the following weeks and could last well into November.
+Our current fall color prediction for 2024 is that we expect to see vibrant colors appear in the highest elevations around mid-October.
+Once that begins, colors will slowly spread down the mountain and into Pigeon Forge over the following weeks.
 The biggest things to watch out for are 1) temperatures that dip below freezing or 2) storms with heavy winds.
 If either of those happens, it will negatively impact foliage and cause a shorter season of color.
 Thankfully, neither are in the forecast in the next couple of weeks…so we’re hopeful for a beautiful fall!

 As weather and colors begin to change, we will continue to update this forecast.